- Enabling Drupal Integration in an Existing PhpStorm Project, or Creating a New Drupal Module

 Read more about command line tools in PhpStorm.

-Drupal API Documentation at https://api.drupal.org/api/drupal can be easily reached from the IDE with symbol search.
-Just select the symbol you are interested in, invoke the context menu in the editor, and then select Search in Drupal API.
+Drupal API Documentation at https://api.drupal.org/api/drupal can be easily reached from the IDE with text search.
+Just select the text you are interested in, invoke the context menu in the editor, and then select Search in Drupal API.

 The default browser will be opened in order to reach Drupal API Documentation with the request you sent from the IDE.